MarcLapraz/Absences_APP_CodeIgniter3/README.md

 --Interesting things--

-front :
+front-end :
 --- MVC Pattern
---- 2 or more dependent Drop-down Lists from database with Ajax
+--- 2 or more dependent Drop-down lists (from database) with Ajax (f. ex -> application/views/fichesView.php)

-back :
+back-end :
 --- One-to-Many Relationship
 --- Many-to-Many Relationships
 --- One-to-One Relationships

+Create the database with the .sql scripts !

-Configure your database connection in :  application/system/database.php
+Configure your database connection in :  application/config/database.php

+enjoy and let me know if it's helpful !

+Marc